pytorch/ignite/docs/source/concepts.rst

     accuracy.attach('acc', accuracy)
     trainer.run(data, max_epochs=10)

-Similar to above, if the output of the `process_function` is a dictionary of loss, y_pred, y for the processed batch, this is how the user can use `output_transform` to get y_pred and y from `engine.state.output`.
+Similar to above, but this time the output of the `process_function` is a dictionary of loss, y_pred, y for the processed batch, this is how the user can use `output_transform` to get y_pred and y from `engine.state.output`.
 See below:

 .. code-block:: python